 Reinhard Burn Value - Specifies the multiplier applied to bright colors.

-NEW Distortion Type – Specifies how the distortion is determined.
+Distortion Type – Specifies how the distortion is determined.

-NEW Quadratic – Distortion is increased as the square of distance from the center.
+Quadratic – Distortion is increased as the square of distance from the center.
 The default distortion type.
 It uses a simplified formula that is easier to calculate than the Cubic method.

-NEW Cubic – Distortion is increased as the cube of distance from the center.
+Cubic – Distortion is increased as the cube of distance from the center.

-NEW Amount – Specifies the distortion coefficient for the camera lens when the Distortion type is set to either Quadratic or Cubic.
+Amount – Specifies the distortion coefficient for the camera lens when the Distortion type is set to either Quadratic or Cubic.
 A value of 0.0 means no distortion; positive values produce "barrel" distortion, while negative values produce "pillow" distortion.